-As I said above, you’ll usually be declined for one of a handful of reasons.
+As I said above, the insurer will refuse for one of a handful of reasons.
 You can request more information from the insurer as to why.

-It may be a case that you can reapply in six months’ time with an updated medical history.
-If you’ve applied through your bank or to one insurer, widen the net by working with a broker – especially a broker who has worked with ‘tougher’ cases.
+It may be a case that you can reapply in six months with an updated medical history.
+If you’ve applied through your bank or to one insurer, widen the net by working with a broker – especially a broker who has worked with ‘quirky’ cases.

 Each of the insurers has its own set of underwriting guidelines, so they’ll all treat medical issues differently.
 A specialist can match you with the right insurer for your condition, giving you a better chance of cover.

 I work with people all the time who have chronic illnesses.
 It’s our speciality at Lion.
-A lot of the people I talk to have convinced themselves that they haven’t a hope of getting Life Insurance and that their family will be left in awful financial difficulty if they pass away.
+Many of the people I talk to have convinced themselves that they haven’t a hope of getting Life Insurance leaving their family in awful financial difficulty if they pass away.

 It’s just not true.